 Unlike early aircraft— which merely required a rough surface to land— modern aircraft are required to have a fully functioning braking system to ensure a safe and full stop.
-The basic function of an aircraft brake is to slow and stop the plane on the tarmac.
+The basic function of an aircraft brake part is to slow and stop the plane on the tarmac.
 Just as you push down the brake in an automatic car to stop it from moving forward at a red light, the brakes on an aircraft also allow a pilot to hold the plane on the tarmac before take-off or during taxi.

 Brakes function using a basic principle of creating heat energy by interrupting the kinetic energy of the plane in motion.
 When a moving part comes into contact with a stationary object, friction is created.
 The friction often results in heat energy being released.
-Depending on the size and type of the aircraft, the brake system can consist of multiple brake pads and rotating disks, or a single rotating disk with one stationary caliper.
+Depending on the size and type of the aircraft, the brake cylinder can consist of multiple brake pads and rotating disks, or a single rotating disk with one stationary caliper.

 In a common brake system, the pilot is able to push or activate a hydraulic or mechanical system that, in turn, applies pressure on the brakes.
 A pilot will have two separate pedals or rudders that control the left and right brake.
 In light aircraft, a simple brake mechanism is efficient enough to safely stop and land the plane.
 When the pilot activates the mechanical system, the single disc brake, consisting of one rotating element, is slowed down by a light squeezing on each side in the form of a fixed stationary caliper.
 While this type of aviation braking system is sufficient with a light aircraft with a light load, it is not suitable for larger commercial or military aircraft.